dwp/ms-html-to-pdfa/README.md

 * The pdf generator requires **XHTML** which requires careful closing of tags (https://www.w3schools.com/html/html_xhtml.asp)
 * In order to satisfy the font requirements of PDFA_1_A document all elements need to reference the font that will be embedded.
 This is best achieved by adding a `<STYLE>` element to the `<HEAD>` of the html and to apply it for all items (eg body).
 The important point is to make sure that all fonts are explicitly specified in the html document.
 * If using images it is best to encode the images directly into the html.  eg `<img src="data:image/png;base64,<the-base64-encoded-string-of-the-image>"/>`
-* If using images `image-rendering` should be set pixelated or the following error will occur when trying to make PDFA_1_A:-
+* If using images `image-rendering` should be set pixelated or the following error will occur when trying to make any conformance level above NONE :-
     * https://github.com/veraPDF/veraPDF-validation-profiles/wiki/PDFA-Part-1-rules#rule-624-3
-    * "If an Image dictionary contains the Interpolate key, its value shall be false"
+    * *"If an Image dictionary contains the Interpolate key, its value shall be false"*

 eg.